 1. Are there estimated costs on what it will take for our community to win the competition?

-There are certainly some initial costs associated with implementing energy efficiency plans and they will vary depending on what a community may already have in place.
+There are certainly some initial costs associated with implementing energy efficiency plans, and they will vary depending on what a community may already have in place.
 The Georgetown University Energy Prize team will provide support for participating communities throughout the competition through a wide range of public resources and partners.
 As with any long-term investment, however, any up-front costs will be met with far greater rewards in the end, with one of the most tangible benefits being a more sustainable and financially sound community.

 2. Are there any rewards for finalist communities that aren’t selected as the Prize winner?

 While only one community will win the prize, the Georgetown University Energy Prize will recognize additional noteworthy communities for their achievements in energy efficiency and innovative approaches to addressing this challenge.
-If additional funding is available, we may award monetary prizes to second and third place communities to help them continue to advance their energy efficiency efforts.

 3. How will this competition positively impact the communities that choose to participate?

-5. I know this is a national competition, but I live in a community of just 25,000 people in the middle of America.
+5. I know this is a national competition, but I live in a community of only 25,000 people in the middle of America.
 What publicity can we hope to get for our efforts by entering?